Director of corporate communications, Insurance Information Institute

 Nationwide auto claims satisfaction

-Nationwide was rated in eight of the 11 regions in the 2024 J.D.
+Nationwide was included in eight of the 11 regions evaluated in the 2024 J.D.
 Power U.S. Auto Insurance Study.
-In six of the rated regions, it received a below-average rating for overall customer satisfaction.
-Nationwide also received a below-average score in the 2023 J.D.
-Power U.S. Auto Claims Satisfaction Study.
-These ratings could mean that some customers are not satisfied with Nationwide’s service.
+In six of those eight regions, it received below-average ratings for overall customer satisfaction, with the North Central and Southeast regions being the exceptions.
+However, Nationwide did excel in the 2024 J.D.
+Power U.S. Auto Claims Satisfaction Study, meaning the insurer steps up for its policyholders when it comes to helping them through the claim filing process.

 J.D.
 Power Auto Claims Satisfaction Study